slrodini/nadir/README.md

 More variants are likely to come in the future!

+#### SOAA (SecondOrderAdaptiveAdam)
+Although classifiable as an Adam variant, the SOAA algorithm (https://arxiv.org/pdf/2410.02293) is implemented in its own class, to better encapsulate the specifics of the algorithm.

 #### Shampoo
 `nadir` comes with an implementation of Shampoo (https://arxiv.org/pdf/1802.09568) for parameters organized in a mono-dimensional vector of arbitrary dimension.
 It is implemented with an exponential moving average (https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2021/readings/L05_normalization.pdf)

+#### (L-)BFGS
+In `nadir` there is implemented the BFGS (https://en.wikipedia.org/wiki/Broyden-Fletcher-Goldfarb-Shanno_algorithm) algorithm (and its low-memory variant), but are currently unstable and I advise against using them in their current form.
+The situation might change in the future.

 ### Simulated Anneling